 Once an affair has occurred, Carder shared four universal concepts to go through to save a marriage: forgiveness, rebuilding respect, building trust and building love.

 “If you don’t rebuild respect, you will never have an appropriate love relationship,” he says.
 Even if you don’t stay married, you still need to go through this process in order not to continue to pay the price of the affair in future relationships.”

 Carder encourages people to look at this situation like an alcoholic would look at getting sober.
 The person in the affair might want to cut back or keep it innocent, but they want to keep the relationship.
 It’s a mood-altering experience.
 For restoration of the marriage, this is not possible.

 “You have to leave the club,” Carder says.
 “You have to get out of the music group.
 You have to be very direct and cut off the relationship.
 There is a big difference is saying, ‘We gotta stop this,’ and ‘Don’t ever call me again.’”

 Carder recommends the following action steps to couples dealing with infidelity:

 Outcome studies indicate that couples who save their marriage after infidelity report the highest satisfaction levels of their mutual history.
-With time, one can forgive without forgetting, trust can be rebuilt, respect can be restored and love can be rekindled.
+With time, both partners can forgive without forgetting, trust can be rebuilt, respect can be restored and love can be rekindled.